Baby Constipation: Signs, Causes, and What Helps

 - Strains and cries while having a bowel motion.

-Unless your little one has a problem with all three, he's probably not constipated and you needn't do anything.
+Unless your little one has a problem with all three, they're probably not constipated and you don't need to do anything.
 If your baby is constipated, treatment may be necessary.
 We suggest you start with 'natural remedies' first.

 *It is rare for a fully breastfed baby to become constipated prior to starting solids.
 7-10 days without a bowel movement can be very normal where a baby is only offered breast milk.
 Breast milk is the perfect food for babies and very little is left to waste.
 Breast milk also has a natural laxative effect that helps protect your baby against constipation.